10 Dec Reach of Facebook Brand Pages Suffer 44% Decline

 The Decreasing Reach of Facebook Brand Pages…Intentional or Unintentional?

 With brands investing over $6 billion with Facebook, it seems unlikely to me that this algorithm change was designed to intentionally punish content produced by brands.
 It would be unwise to do that, because the appeal of Facebook to brands is the mix of organic and paid exposure.

 Facebook is right to adjust the algorithm, as the user experience on the site is suffering.
 But those changes should be based on the strength of the content, not on blanket rules based on a suspicion that everyone suddenly wants to see more news articles in their feed.

+We know the reach of Facebook brand pages is on the minds of many marketers.
 We have provided our data to Facebook and they are looking into it.
 Our hope is that other brands seeing this sort of performance problem will share it with their representatives and that this mistake is quickly corrected.
 Facebook has been changing the newsfeed fairly rapidly in recent months, and I’m optimistic that this is an unintended consequence of these adjustments.